hyperledger-solang/solang/docs/installing.rst

 Installing Solang
 =================

 The Solang compiler is a single binary.
-It can be installed in different ways.
+It can be used in different ways.

 Download release binaries
 -------------------------